SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Workflows.md

 **Memory Creators**

 * **`QualityMemory`**: The primary and **only recommended node for creating memories**.
-It analyzes recent conversation history and, if thresholds are met, generates and saves new memories to storage (either vector DB or `.jsonl` file).
+It analyzes recent conversation history and, if thresholds are met, generates and saves new memories to storage (either vector DB or `.json` file).
   This node produces **no direct output** (`{agent#Output}` is empty) and is designed to run as a background task, typically at the end of a workflow, to avoid delaying the user's response.
 * **`RecentMemory`**: A dual-function node that first blocks execution to create memories and then retrieves